 So far, more than 100 teachers, volunteers, and park staff have been involved in writing and field testing Canalway Quests.
 Our plan is to create many more in the years ahead.
-If you would like to volunteer, contact me at cuva_questing@nps.gov.
+If you would like to volunteer, contact cuva questing@nps.gov.